Evaluating the clinical judgment of newly hired staff nurses

 Abstract

 Assessing newly hired nurses’ readiness for practice is critical for safe practice and the quality care of patients; therefore, hospitals need effective assessment strategies to promote clinical judgment development.
 One large medical center hospital developed a process to assess new hires’ clinical judgment, using case studies.
 This article describes the assessment process and reports fi ndings from a retrospective analysis of the clinical judgment competency of the participants.
-The fi ndings suggest that more orientation time and experience are needed for less-experienced nurses (
+The fi ndings suggest that more orientation time and experience are needed for less-experienced nurses (<3 years) and experienced nurses who have not practiced in acute care.
+The research concludes that practice and academic educators must work more closely for a smoother transition of novice nurses into practice.

 Original languageEnglish (US)